We all know bad customers are unpleasant to deal with. The consequences of bad customers can reach into other aspects of your business, too.

 Sometimes the right answer is to walk away.

 So, how do you deliver bad news to customers?
 Gracefully.
 Here are some tips for moving on with a minimum of fuss:

 - Get the right person to deliver the news.
 A manager or higher-level employee will have authority.
 And if the customer has a problem with an employee, definitely keep that person out of the conversation.

 - Be direct.
-With a clear and direct explanation, you will minimize the likelihood of a misunderstanding.
+You will minimize the likelihood of a misunderstanding with a clear and direct explanation.